 - Double vision

 - Headaches due to eye strain

 - Light sensitivity

 Corneal Collagen Cross-Linking was FDA approved in the United States in the fall of 2016 and is a great procedure to reduce the risk of keratoconus continuing to progress.
 This procedure uses ultraviolet light and riboflavin (photosensitizer) to strengthen the chemical bonds in the cornea, with the goal of stopping corneal ectasia (bulging).
 This procedure is designed to stop the keratoconus from progressing, but it won’t significantly reduce changes that have already occurred.
-This makes screening in high risk patients, like those with a family history, important because cross-linking can be performed in them before significant changes in their cornea have occurred.
+This makes screening high-risk patients, like those with a family history, important because cross-linking can be performed before significant changes in the cornea have occurred.
 Call our office for an appointment or for more details.